 The color-coding on wires is standard for all conductors.
 The colors most commonly found in homes include:

-• Black or red: These colors indicate hot wires, which carry current from a panel to a device like a receptacle, switch, appliance or light fixture.
+- Black or red: A black or red wire indicates hot wires, which carry current from a service panel to a device like a receptacle, switch, appliance, or light fixture.
 While some other colors are used for hot wires, they’re considerably less common.

 Common Electrical Wiring Tools